apocalyptech/animalwellsave/README.md

     awsave AnimalWell.sav -s 1 --bat-defeat --chameleon-respawn

-For the Wheel Ostrich, the processing will also stop/start the ostrich-controlled movable platforms as appropriate, and if the ostrich is respawned, it will also un-press the purple button directly underneath the ostrich wheel.
+For the Ostriches, note that the same flag controls *both* Ostrich bosses -- both the one which pokes at you underground, and the wheel-bound one.
+The ostrich processing will also stop/start the ostrich-controlled movable platforms as appropriate.
+If the app is told to respawn the ostriches, it will also un-press the purple button directly underneath the ostrich wheel.
 That way, the ostrich won't just immediately become active again when you enter the room again.

 For the Eel/Bonefish, respawning it will put it in its pre-awakened state.